Score-based Membership Inference on Diffusion Models: Experiments

 \textbf{Baselines: }Earlier membership‑inference attacks (MIAs) aimed at GANs and VAEs—e.g., \citep{chen2020gan, hilprecht2019monte, hu2021membership}—do not transfer well to diffusion models, as shown by \citet{duan2023diffusion}.
 Consequently, we restricted our evaluation to attacks specifically designed for diffusion models.
 We compared our method with four baselines: SecMI \citep{duan2023diffusion}, PIA \citep{kong2023efficient}, PFAMI \citep{fu2023probabilistic}, Loss \citep{matsumoto2023membership}.
 We omitted CLiD \citep{zhai2024membership}, a text‑conditioned MIA, because its text-supervision is incompatible with the setup used in most of our experiments, and the provided code is not usable.

-\textbf{Evaulation Metrics: }We evaluated attack performance using several metrics: ASR (attack success rate, i.e., membership inference accuracy), AUC (Area Under ROC Curve), TPR at 1\% FPR (TPR@1\%FPR), and the number of queries per attack (\#Query).
+\textbf{Evaluation Metrics: }We evaluated attack performance using several metrics: ASR (attack success rate, i.e., membership inference accuracy), AUC (Area Under ROC Curve), TPR at 1\% FPR (TPR@1\%FPR), and the number of queries per attack (\#Query).
+We further provide a comprehensive computational comparison of different baseline methods in terms of GFlops and Latency in Appendix~\ref{sec:compare_gflops}.
 The TPR@1\%FPR is computed by selecting the threshold~$\tau$ at which the false positive rate falls just below $0.01$, and reporting the corresponding true positive rate at that operating point.
 The ASR is defined as the maximum accuracy achieved over all thresholds, i.e.\ $\tau^* = \max_{\tau} \tfrac{1}{2}\big(\text{TPR}(\tau) + 1 - \text{FPR}(\tau)\big)$ in the balanced setting.
 The AUC is computed as the trapezoidal integral of $\text{TPR}(\tau)$ against $\text{FPR}(\tau)$ across all thresholds.

 \textbf{Implementation details:} Some baselines \citep{duan2023diffusion, kong2023efficient, zhai2024membership} augmented their score‑ or feature‑vector statistic with an auxiliary neural classifier; to focus on the statistic itself we evaluated only the norm‑based versions, which were $\text{SecMI}_\text{stat}$ and $\text{PFAMI}_{\text{Met}}$.
 Of the two variants (PIA and PIAN) introduced by \citet{kong2023efficient}, we benchmarked only \textsc{PIA}, as PIAN showed no statistically significant gain in general from their experiments.